mr-ravin/ShadowNetwork/README.md

 ```
 >>> python3 plot.pyc
 ```
-This will represent the comparative difference between the training loss among model that uses 'Shadow' vs. that does not uses 'Shadow'.
+This will represent the
+ative difference between the training loss among model that uses 'Shadow' vs. that does not uses 'Shadow'.

 ### Inference for Uni model
 ```